Manas-Shrivastav/Manas-Shrivastav/README.md

 - 👋 Hi, I’m @Manas-Shrivastav
 - 👀 I’m interested in the domain of sports
-- 🌱 I’m currently learning business analytics
+- 🌱 I’m currently working as an  data analyst
-- 💞️ I’m looking to collaborate on predictive models
+- 💞️ I’m looking to build expertise in NLP
 - 📫 How to reach me ...

 <!---